 |West Yorkshire Regiment (Prince of Wales's Own)||62150||15th & 17th Battalions|

-Thomas was born in 1899 and after joining the army he was killed on 12th April 1918, aged nineteen.
+Thomas was born in 1899 and was employed at Castle Hosiery Works, Belper.
+When in training quarters he was remembered as a talented runner and a member of the battalion football team.
+On 12th April 1918, aged nineteen, after only twelve days in France, he was killed in action.
 He was buried at Le Grand Beaumart British Cemetery, Steenwerck, near Armentières.

 Pte Thomas Leafe, Fritchley